vorugantia/scienceresearch11/README.md

 # scienceresearch11
-Repository for all work related to Science Research 11 course.
+This is a repository for all work related to Science Research for the 2016-2017 school year.

+Notebook and Timeline for my project is currently private.

+More coming soon.